Emotions and human development in animation: empathy, identity and psychological growth reflected in cinema

 Animation has a profound impact on the audience by promoting the development of empathy and openness to one's own and others' emotions, facilitating human connection.

-This medium not only entertains, but also opens spaces for emotional reflection, helping the viewer to understand and manage complex feelings in their daily life.
+This medium not only entertains, but also opens spaces for emotional reflection, helping the viewer understand and manage complex feelings in their daily lives.

 This identification allows the audience to understand and feel what others experience, expanding emotional openness and strengthening interpersonal relationships.

-Furthermore, by confronting fears and overcoming them, the films teach that vulnerability is a natural and positive part of personal growth.
+Additionally, when facing fears and overcomes, films teach that vulnerability is a natural and positive part of personal growth.

 Reflection and self-knowledge through animation

-The animation invites the reflection about one's own emotional and psychological life, stimulating self-knowledge through symbolic stories and visual symbolism.
+The animation invites the reflection about one's own emotional and psychological life, stimulating self-knowledge through symbolic stories and visual symbologies.

 This process helps both children and adults recognize the importance of managing their emotions for healthy psychological development.